-Newgle is Newmar's dynamic, multi-faceted knowledge center and is created specifically for Newmar coach owners and certified technicians.
-Because content pertaining to your coach is constantly evolving and changing, the only way we can provide you with access to the most up-to-date and relevant information is by linking you directly to it!
+Visit Newgle (newgle.newmarcorp.com), which is Newmar's dynamic, multi-faceted knowledge center created specifically for Newmar coach owners and certified technicians.
+Because content about your coach is constantly evolving and changing, the only way we can provide you with access to the most up-to-date and relevant information is by linking you directly to it!
+Much of the information comes from various departments at Newmar, as well as the manufacturer or supplier of the items specific to your coach model and year.

-Much of our information comes from the manufacturer of the items that are specific to your coach model and year, so we urge you to check out the site for any additional information that may not (currently) be included in your owner's guide.
+We urge you to check out the site for any additional information that may not be included in your owner's guide or information package.
 Newmar reserves the right to make any such changes without notice or obligation.
-For more information, refer to the Introduction to Newgle article.
+For questions or feedback about the Newgle knowledgebase, email the Newgle team at newgle@newmarcorp.com.